microsoft/ebpf-for-windows/README.md

 The eBPF bytecode is sent to a static verifier (the [PREVAIL verifier](https://github.com/vbpf/ebpf-verifier)) that is hosted in a secure user-mode environment such as a system service (which is the case at present), enclave, or trusted VM.
-If the bytecode passes all the verifier checks, it can be either loaded into an interpreter (from [uBPF](https://github.com/iovisor/ubpf) in the kernel-mode execution context), or JIT compiled (via the [uBPF](https://github.com/iovisor/ubpf) JIT compiler) and have native code load into the kernel-mode execution context (but see the FAQ at bottom about HVCI).
+If the eBPF program passes all the verifier checks, it can be loaded into the kernel-mode execution context.
+Typically this is done by being JIT compiled (via the [uBPF](https://github.com/iovisor/ubpf) JIT compiler) into native code that is passed to the execution context.
+In a debug build, the byte code can instead be directly loaded into an interpreter (from [uBPF](https://github.com/iovisor/ubpf) in the kernel-mode execution context) though the interpreter is not present in a release build as it is considered less secure.
+See also the HVCI FAQ answer below.

 eBPF programs installed into the kernel-mode execution context can attach to various [hooks](https://microsoft.github.io/ebpf-for-windows/ebpf__structs_8h.html#a0f8242763b15ec665eaa47c6add861a0)